 Q: How should I see the non-Buddhist practices by other relatives?

 A: The offering of meat is not advisable as it is linked to creating demand for slaughter in the name of the deceased.
 However, if other relatives are unable to vegetarian offerings for now, you can volunteer to gradually take over the food offerings in future.
 The burning of paper items is also not advisable as it pollutes the environment, also in the name of the deceased.
 The deceased are also unable to receive paper offerings.
-Here are Buddhist views on burning of paper offerings: http://groups.yahoo.com/group/zeph/message/306 & http://groups.yahoo.com/group/tde-intl/message/198.
+Here are Buddhist views on burning of paper offerings: https://groups.yahoo.com/group/zeph/message/306 & https://groups.yahoo.com/group/tde-intl/message/198.
 Again, if relatives are unable to accept this, you can volunteer to take over the burning in order to burn less.
 On the use of shengbei to decide if the offered food has been eaten, there is not much ‘harm’ in this practice, though it is most unlikely that the outcome of the shengbei thrown reflects the intentions of the deceased, especially when they are no longer around.
 Offered food can also only be consumed by hungry ghosts and wandering spirits, whom deceased relatives might not have become.
 After making offerings, if other relatives are doing mostly chatting, which is not beneficial for the deceased, you can practise chanting instead.
-For those who understand your intention, you can gather them to nianfo aloud with you.
+For those who understand your intention, you can gather them to Nianfo aloud with you.

 Q: Are there other means to help the deceased?